Henry Francis Brooke

-Brigadier-General Henry Francis Brooke (1838–1880), commanding the 2nd Infantry Brigade, Kandahar Field Force, was an Irish officer in the British Army.
-He was killed in a sortie from Kandahar on 16 August 1880, while endeavouring to save the life of a fellow officer.
+Brigadier-General Henry Francis Brooke (1838– 16 August 1880), commanding the 2nd Infantry Brigade, Kandahar Field Force, was an Irish officer in the British Army.
+He was killed in a sortie from Kandahar, while endeavouring to save the life of a fellow officer.

 Life

 Origins

-Henry Francis Brooke was the eldest son of George and Lady Arabella Brooke, of Ashbrooke, County Fermanagh.
+Henry Francis Brooke was the eldest son of George and Lady Arabella (née Hastings) Brooke, of Ashbrooke, County Fermanagh.
 He was born on 3 August 1836.
 At the age of eighteen years he was gazetted, in June 1854, to an ensigncy in the 48th Foot.

 The Crimea

 Landing with the 48th Regiment in the Crimea on 21 April 1855, Brooke served with it in the siege and fall of Sebastopol, earning the Crimea Medal with clasp and the Turkish Medal.

 China

 Throughout the campaign of 1860 in China, Brooke acted as Aide-de-Camp to Sir Robert Napier, being present in that capacity at the action of Tangku, the assault of the Taku Forts—in which he was severely wounded,—and the final advance on and surrender of Pekin.
 For his services on these occasions, for which he was several times mentioned in despatches, he received the brevet of Major and the Second China War Medal with two clasps.